Why commercial property should be considered separately

-Commercial real estate can – sometimes unexpectedly – hold high value potential, but hardly any other asset is its market value overestimated as frequently as commercial real estate.
-If shareholders are seeking to sell their operating business as part of an M&A transaction, informed decisions regarding the marketing strategy for the property(ies) are unavoidable.
+Commercial property can – sometimes unexpectedly – hold significant potential for appreciation, but there is hardly any other asset class where the market value is as frequently overestimated as it is with commercial property.
+If shareholders are seeking to sell the operating business as part of an M&A transaction, informed decisions regarding the marketing strategy for the property or properties are also inevitable.

 The reason: Companies and real estate can be valued differently.
 And sellers can profit significantly from these valuation differences.